mnahinkhan/mnahinkhan.github.io/about.md

 permalink: /about/
 ---

+I am a first-year MSc student at ETH Zurich studying Computational Biology and Bioinformatics.
-I am a bioinformatics research assistant at Qatar Computing Research Institute.
+Before getting here, I was a bioinformatics research assistant at Qatar Computing Research Institute.
-Before getting here I graduated from Carnegie Mellon Univesity with degrees in Computer Science and Biological Sciences.
+Before that, I graduated from Carnegie Mellon University with degrees in Computer Science and Biological Sciences.

-# Biologist in love with math
+# Love for math
 My childhood has been defined by a deep fascination and love for math.
 As my math professor used to say: "The universe may die one day but mathematical truths; mathematical truths are eternal truths!".
 I feel